 At IJM we know that stories are powerful.
 We are privileged that many of our clients have allowed us to share their stories with supporters all over the world.
-Perhaps you have a favourite IJM story that you feel comfortable sharing, if so do let us know in case there are more details or pictures we can share with you.
-If not, please consider sharing one of the below stories, we believe that either would work well within the context of your Fashion for Freedom event.
-There are some excellent video resources available on our YouTube channel to accompany both of the below stories.
+Perhaps you have a favourite IJM story that you feel comfortable sharing.
+If sharing; do let us know in case there are more details or pictures we can share with you.
+If not, please consider sharing one of the following stories.
+We believe that either would work well within the context of your Fashion for Freedom event.
+There are some excellent video resources available on our YouTube channel to accompany both stories.